Hcltech-Squad5/car-purcharse-service/Readme.md

 ### User Functions (Core)

-These functions manage the `User` entity directly, which stores username (email), password, and role.
+These functions manage the `User` entity directly, which stores username (email), password, and roles.

 * **Create User**
     * **Description:** Registers a new user account.